 An average of fifteen applicants are selected to enter the full-time, Reynolda Campus counseling program each year.
 All of those selected will be awarded partial tuition scholarships that cover approximately 80% of the tuition cost.

-I am currently attending another counseling Masters program and am moving to the Winston-Salem area.
+I am currently attending another counseling Masters program.
 Do you accept transfers?

 Is the application for the MA Counseling program entirely online?

-Yes, applicants are able to complete their application through the Wake Forest University Graduate School webpage.
+Yes, prospective students complete their application through the Wake Forest University Graduate School webpage.
 Any supplemental hard-copy application materials are to be sent to the WFU Graduate School at:

 Graduate School of Arts and Sciences

 Wake Forest University

 200 Brookstown Avenue, Suite 305

 Winston-Salem, N.C., 27101.